Colorectal Cancer

 How can colon cancer be prevented?

-As a rule of thumb, colonoscopy screening should start at 50 years old or 10 years younger than the age of onset of cancer in the family.
-For example, individuals with a strong family history - defined as having multiple first-degree relatives with colorectal cancer or polyps - should schedule regular colonsoscopy starting at 40 years old or 10 years younger than the age of the youngest diagnosed individual in the family, whichever is earlier.
+• High-risk Individuals – Those who have multiple first-degree relatives with colorectal cancer or polyps should schedule regular colonoscopy starting at 40 years old or 10 years younger than the age of the youngest diagnosed individual in the family, whichever is earlier.
+The recommended frequency of screenings varies from annually to every five years, depending on individual risk factors.

 Colorectal Cancer FAQs